All Episodes

 But there is snow up, obviously, you get further north latitudinally.

-So you go start planting a bunch of trees up there, and the sunlight that reflects off the snow is captured by the trees, not and doesn't make it up there to the atmosphere to form cooling clouds.
+So you go start planting a bunch of trees up there, and the sunlight that reflects off the snow is captured by the trees, and doesn't make it up there to the atmosphere to form cooling clouds.

 So they say.

-I mean, this whole thing is, you know, it's a crock.
+This whole thing is, you know, it's a crock.

 It's not science.